mui/material-ui/docs/pages/api/drawer.md

 # Drawer API

 <p class="description">The API documentation of the Drawer React component.
-Learn more about the properties and the CSS customization points.</p>
+Learn more about the props and the CSS customization points.</p>

 ```js
 import { Drawer } from '@material-ui/core';
 ```

-The properties of the [Modal](/api/modal/) component are available when `variant="temporary"` is set.
+The props of the [Modal](/api/modal/) component are available when `variant="temporary"` is set.

 ## Props